 Harnessing Renewable Energy for Sustainable Development

-Presentations should focus on overview of renewable energy to enable achieving sustainable development goals: Education, Health, Ending Poverty, Reducing inequality between societies and within communities, etc. Presentations should also present the case for how renewable energies represent both an environmental necessity and an economic opportunity.
+Presentations in this area should focus on providing an overview of renewable energy to enable achieving sustainable development goals: Education, Health, Ending Poverty, Reducing inequality between societies and within communities, etc. Presentations should also present the case for how renewable energies represent both an environmental necessity and an economic opportunity.